Skip Navigation

 Reach Out Ministry

-Our Reach Out Ministry volunteers provide rides to church or appointments, grocery shopping, occasional meals, seasonal yard work (raking, shoveling, etc.), or help with odd jobs around the house.
+Our Reach Out Ministry volunteers provide rides to church or medical appointments, grocery shopping, occasional meals, seasonal yard work (raking, shoveling, etc.), or help with odd jobs around the house.